 Refine the Fresh Clones

 When the clones stick securely in their places, you can remove the bottom leaves from them.
 It is best to leave only the top fan leaves and the tip intact.
-You can remove the rest of the leaves and trim off the leaves for enhanced photosynthesis.
+You can remove the rest of the leaves and trim them off their leaves for enhanced photosynthesis.

 The Cloning Dome